jbiatek/BSGRulebook/dynamic.md

 When these icons appear on a Crisis card, do the following:

 - Activate raiders: [Each Cylon raider is activated once](#activating-a-raider).
 The current player chooses the order of space areas.
 If there are no raiders on the board, each basestar launches two new raiders.
-If there are no raiders and no basestars on the board, <span class="cylonfleet">place a ship on the Cylon Fleet board</span><span class="nocylonfleet">nothing happens</span>.
+If there are no raiders and no basestars on the board, <span class="cylonfleet">place a raider on the Cylon Fleet board as specified below</span><span class="nocylonfleet">nothing happens</span>.
 - Launch raiders: Each basestar launches 3 raiders.
-If there are no basestars, <span class="cylonfleet">place a ship on the Cylon Fleet board</span><span class="nocylonfleet">nothing happens</span>.
+If there are no basestars, <span class="cylonfleet">place a basestar on the Cylon Fleet board as specified below</span><span class="nocylonfleet">nothing happens</span>.
 - Activate heavy raiders and Centurions: Follow [the procedure for activating heavy raiders and Centurions](#activating-heavy-raiders-and-centurions).
-If there are no basestars, centurions, or heavy raiders, <span class="cylonfleet">place a ship on the Cylon Fleet board</span><span class="nocylonfleet">nothing happens</span>.
+If there are no basestars, centurions, or heavy raiders, <span class="cylonfleet">place a heavy raider on the Cylon Fleet board as specified below</span><span class="nocylonfleet">nothing happens</span>.
 - Activate basestars: Each basestar [attacks Galactica](#combat-ship-attack-table).
-If there are no basestars, <span class="cylonfleet">place a ship on the Cylon Fleet board</span><span class="nocylonfleet">nothing happens</span>.
+If there are no basestars, <span class="cylonfleet">place a basestar on the Cylon Fleet board as specified below</span><span class="nocylonfleet">nothing happens</span>.

 <div class="cylonfleet" markdown="1">